safespring/docs/content/container-platform/faq.md

 ### 6. Inspect Events in the Namespace

-Events in OpenShift provide helpful insight into what is happening within your project.
+Events in OKD provide helpful insight into what is happening within your project.
 These logs include scheduling, resource availability, and networking-related issues.

 ```bash
 oc get events -n <namespace>